HEDS Sexual Assault Campus Climate Surveys are open for 2025-2026: REGISTER NOW

 • whether they have experienced unwanted sexual contact or sexual assault.

-Administering all three surveys will provide a full picture of your campus climate and the extent to which student, faculty, staff, and administrator perceptions align on key issues related to sexual violence.
+The surveys may be administered together or individually.
+Administering all three surveys will provide a fuller picture of your campus climate around sexual assault and sexual violence.
 If you have state-specific requirements we will work with you to meet them.
 If your institution is in the state of New York, we have an existing module you can add at no cost, so that the survey satisfies the requirements of the State of New York Senate Bill S5965.

 Click on the following questions to learn more.

-As of October 21, 2022, we ask that you register at least four weeks prior to the date on which you plan to begin administering the survey.
+Please be aware that you must register at least seven weeks (35 business days) prior to the date on which you plan to begin administering the survey.
+The last day to register for a 2025-2026 administration is March 20, 2026.

-Given the sensitive nature of the data from these surveys, your institution must agree to our secure data handling practices during registration in order to receive a data file.
-We also encourage you to work with your institutional review board (IRB) to help to assure your campus constituencies that your institution is treating the survey data and findings appropriately.
+• Given the sensitive nature of the data from these surveys, your institution must accept our secure data handling agreements as outlined in the registration form and the survey’s information sheet in order to receive a data file.
+We also encourage you to work with your institutional review board (IRB) to help assure your campus constituencies that your institution is treating the survey data and findings appropriately.

 YES!
 Here’s how: